11 Mexican Thanksgiving Recipes to Spice Up Your Holiday Menu

 Get the recipe: Roasted Pumpkin Guacamole

 Say adios to boring vegetables and stuffing a turkey.
-Instead, stuff squash with ingredients capturing the best flavors of the season with a hint of Mexican flair.
-Peppers, chorizo, raisins, Cotija cheese, and a blend of herbs and spices make an appearance.
-This dish looks fancy, but is simple to make and takes only 25 minutes of hands-on time.
-Not only is it one of our favorite Mexican Thanksgiving side dishes, but it's one of the quickest, too.
+Instead, stuff a rice bowl with ingredients that capture the best flavors of the season with a hint of Mexican flair.
+Sweet potato, black beans, green chile peppers, and Monterey jack cheese make an appearance in this Mexican Thanksgiving side dish.
+This dish looks fancy but is simple to make and takes only 25 minutes of hands-on time.
+Not only is it one of our favorite Mexican Thanksgiving dishes, but it's one of the quickest, too.

 Get the recipe: Baked Sweet Potatoes (Camote)